Operation: Nurnberg

 Took off at 21:42 hrs from RAF Scampton Lincolnshire to bomb Nuremberg with 653 aircraft (318 Lancasters, 216 Halifaxes and 119 Stirlings)

-No claims have been identified for shooting down Lancaster ED992 but it is known to have come down in the village of Rummelsberg shown on map.
+No claims have been identified for shooting down Lancaster ED992 but the aircraft was known to have come down in the village of Rummelsberg.

 Burial details: